'Silence' — Technical Schematic and Field Reference

 • Kang-Petrov Arms KPM-12 'Steadfast'

-• Slate Wójcik-Malhotra
+• Beliz Wójcik-Malhotra

 • Crucible Industries Resonance Katana RK-7 'Singing Edge'